Ricci flow on surfaces with conic singularities: Linear estimates and existence of the flow

 Suppose that $L = \Delta_g + V$ where both $g$ and $V$ are polyhomogeneous (and $V$ is real-valued).
 There is a canonical self-adjoint realization of this operator, which we still denote by $L$, defined via the Friedrichs construction associated to the quadratic form $\int |\nabla u|^2 - V |u|^2 \, dA_g$ and core domain $\calC^\infty_0(M \setminus \{p\})$.
 It is well-known that the Friedrichs domain of $L$ obtained from this construction is compactly contained in $L^2$, so this operator has discrete spectrum.
 We let $G$ denote its generalized inverse.
 As an operator on $L^2(\wtM)$, this satisfies

 where $\Pi$ is the orthogonal projector onto the nullspace of $L$.
 Thus $\Pi$ has finite rank and a basic regularity theorem in the subject (see the references cited earlier) states that if $g$ and $V$ are polyhomogeneous, then the range of $\Pi$, which is the nullspace of $L$, lies in $\calA_{\phg}$.
 When $V \equiv 0$, $\operatorname{rank}(\Pi) = 1$ and $\Pi$ projects onto the constant functions.
+We regard each of these integral operators as corresponding to a Schwartz kernel, which is an element of $\mathcal D'(\wtM \times \wtM)$.
+The `integration', or distributional pairing, is taken with respect to the density $dA_g$.
+In local coordinates this equals $r dr dy$; the reader should note that this is {\it not} the standard $b$-density $r^{-1} dr dy$ which is commonly used in setting up the $b$-calculus.
+The differences are minor and notational only.

 In this subsection we apply the theory of $b$-pseudodifferential operators to describe the fine structure of the Schwartz kernel of $G$.
 There are many reasons for wanting to know this structure, beyond the simplest statement that $G$ is bounded on $L^2$.
 One example is that once we know the pointwise structure of this Schwartz kernel, we can show that $G$ and $\Pi$ are bounded operators acting between certain weighted $b$-H\"older spaces.
 Since the equality of operators \eqref{geninv} remains true on these spaces as well, we deduce that the operator $L$ is Fredholm between these weighted H\"older spaces as well as just on $L^2$ or Sobolev spaces.
 This is very helpful when studying nonlinear problems.